sudhanshu105/CryptoTracker/README.md

 ## Live website can be found at : https://crypto-tracker-eta-navy.vercel.app/

-## Note: Do not refresh the page quickly as the coinGekko api used has constraint of 30 requests per minute
+## Note: Do not refresh the page too often as the coinGekko api used has constraint of 30 requests per minute